-Unitil also has three other wholly-owned subsidiaries: Unitil Service; Unitil Realty; and Unitil Resources.
+Unitil also has three other wholly-owned subsidiaries: Unitil Service, Unitil Realty and Unitil Resources.
 Unitil Service provides, at cost, a variety of administrative and professional services, including regulatory, financial, accounting, human resources, engineering, operations, technology, energy management and management services on a centralized basis to its affiliated Unitil companies.
 Unitil Realty owns and manages the Company's corporate office in Hampton, New Hampshire and leases this facility to Unitil Service under a long-term lease arrangement.
 Unitil Resources is the Company's wholly-owned non-regulated subsidiary.
 Usource, Inc. and Usource L.L.C. (collectively, Usource), which the Company divested of in the first quarter of 2019, were wholly-owned subsidiaries of Unitil Resources.
-Usource provided brokering and advisory services to large commercial and industrial customers in the northeastern United States.
-See additional discussion of the divestiture of Usource below.
+Usource provided energy brokering and advisory services to large commercial and industrial customers in the northeastern United States.
+See additional discussion in "Divestiture of Non-Regulated Business Subsidiary" below.

-Basis of Presentation - The accompanying unaudited Consolidated Financial Statements of Unitil have been prepared in accordance with the instructions to Form 10-Q and include all of the information and footnotes required by generally accepted accounting principles.
-In the opinion of management, all adjustments considered necessary for a fair presentation have been included and are of a normal and recurring nature.
-The results of operations for the three and nine months ended September 30, 2019 are not necessarily indicative of results to be expected for the year ending December 31, 2019.
-For further information, please refer to Note 1 of Part II to the Consolidated Financial Statements - "Summary of Significant Accounting Policies" of the Company's Form 10-K for the year ended December 31, 2018, as filed with the Securities and Exchange Commission (SEC) on January 31, 2019, for a description of the Company's Basis of Presentation.
+Basis of Presentation - The accompanying unaudited consolidated financial statements of Unitil have been prepared in accordance with the instructions to Form 10-Q and include all of the information and footnotes required by generally accepted accounting principles.
+In the opinion of management, all adjustments considered necessary for a fair presentation have been included.
+The results of operations for the three months ended March 31, 2020 are not necessarily indicative of results to be expected for the year ending December 31, 2020.
+For further information, please refer to Note 1 of Part II to the Consolidated Financial Statements - "Summary of Significant Accounting Policies" of the Company's Form 10-K for the year ended December 31, 2019, as filed with the Securities and Exchange Commission (SEC) on January 30, 2020, for a description of the Company's Basis of Presentation.

 Divestiture of Non-Regulated Business Subsidiary - On March 1, 2019, the Company divested of its non-regulated energy brokering and advisory business subsidiary, Usource.
 The Company recognized an after-tax net gain of approximately \$9.8 million on this divestiture in the first quarter of 2019.
-The pre-tax net gain of approximately \$13.4 million on this divestiture is included in Other Income (Expense), Net on the Consolidated Statements of Earnings for the nine months ended September 30, 2019, while the income taxes associated with this transaction of \$3.6 million are included in the Provision For Income Taxes.
+The pre-tax net gain of approximately \$13.4 million on this divestiture is included in Other Expense (Income), Net on the Consolidated Statements of Earnings for the three months ended March 31, 2019, while the income taxes associated with this transaction of \$3.6 million are included in the Provision For Income Taxes.